 Edison & Ford Winter Estates

-The Edison & Ford Winter Estates boasts over 20 acres of botanical gardens, historic buildings, special exhibit galleries and Edison's Botanic Research Laboratory.
+The Thomas Edison & Henry Ford Winter Estates boasts over 20 acres of botanical gardens, historic buildings, special exhibit galleries and Edison's Botanic Research Laboratory.
 The famous Banyan Tree that welcomes visitors to the Estates is the largest in the continental United States and one of Florida's most popular photo opportunities.

 The Edison Ford Winter Estates offer guided tours, programs, and activities.